jonhoo/thesquareplanet.com/_drafts/students-guide-to-raft.md

  - `Raft.Start` can't return until it gets `r.mutex`.
  - `Raft.Start` has to wait for `Raft.AppendEntries`.

-There are a couple of ways to get around this problem.
+There are a couple of ways you can get around this problem.
 The easiest one is to take `a.mutex` *after* calling `a.raft.Start` in `App.RPC`.
 However, this means that `App.apply` may be called for the operation that `App.RPC` just called `Raft.Start` on *before* `App.RPC` has a chance to record the fact that it wishes to be notified.